railsuser2014/openobject-doc-book-en/source/features/olap_database.rst

 =============

-The Olap module of Open ERP support a full featured hybrid OLAP database that can connect on any kind of relational databases to perform multi-dimensional analysis.
+The Olap module of Open ERP support a full featured hybrid OLAP database that can connect on any kind of relational database to perform multi-dimensional analysis.
 Open Object supports MDX queries performed through one of the web-services provided by Open Object.